interledger/rfcs/0029-stream/0029-stream.md

 Asset details exposed by this frame MUST not change during the lifetime of a Connection.
 Because of this, endpoints that honor `ConnectionAssetDetails` frames SHOULD ignore any repeat `ConnectionAssetDetails` frames for a given Connection.

-Endpoints that wish to discover the other endpoint's asset details MAY send a `ConnectionNewAddress` frame to prompt the endpoint to respond with a `ConnectionAssetDetails` frame.
+Endpoints that wish to discover the other endpoint's asset details MAY send a `ConnectionAssetDetails` frame containing their own asset details.
+The other endpoint MUST respond to this frame with a new `ConnectionAssetDetails` frame containing its own asset details.
+In order to avoid infinite loops, this response frame MUST be encoded into the Stream packet response that correlates to request containing the initial `ConnectionAssetDetails` frame.

 ### 4.4.
 Streams